polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

     a: "No. Caching, implying the Cache-Control HTTP header, is only applied to GET endpoints in this component."
   - q: "What is the fastest way to create an API?"
     a: "The dashboard's landing page has an 'API Wizard' card starting a guided version of the Endpoint Generator - it preselects every table in your database, and when generation is done it links you directly to your new endpoints and to user management."
+  - q: "Can I wrap somebody else's API instead of a database?"
+    a: "Yes.
+The Import API tab reads an OpenAPI specification - OpenAPI 3.x or Swagger 2.0, JSON or YAML - and generates Hyperlambda endpoints wrapping whichever operations you select, complete with arguments, validators and documentation taken from the specification."
+  - q: "Where is the credential for an imported API stored?"
+    a: "In your configuration, never in the generated files.
+You nominate a configuration key, and the generated endpoints read the credential from it at invocation time, which keeps your files safe to check into source control."
+  - q: "Do imported endpoints work as MCP tools?"
+    a: "Yes.
+The importer writes the operation's summary as the file level comment and each argument's documentation as a comment above that argument, which is what Magic exposes as the tool's description and its arguments' descriptions - so an imported API becomes a set of self describing tools for an AI agent."
   - q: "Can I wrap my own SQL in an endpoint?"
     a: "Yes.
 The SQL endpoint tab lets you provide any SQL statement, declare arguments you reference as @name in the SQL, choose an HTTP verb and authorisation, and generate a secure endpoint wrapping it.
 The AI prompt bar can even write the SQL for you, and you can load saved snippets or import .sql files."
 ---